emersonmde/nenya/README.md

 # Nenya

-**Nenya** is a work-in-progress adaptive rate limiter using a Proportional-Integral-Derivative (PID) controller.
+**Nenya** is an adaptive rate limiter using a Proportional-Integral-Derivative (PID) controller.
 This project contains two major components:

 - **Nenya**: A Rust crate for adaptive rate limiting.